RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 Are bar authorities too harsh?

 The bankruptcy issue is a bit murkier.
-It is an excellent example of: doing what is LEGAL and doing what is RIGHT?
+It is an excellent example of: doing what is LEGAL and doing what is right?

 Should the latter concern the bar admission authorities?